dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 [Utf8JsonWriter](https://github.com/dotnet/runtime/blob/f1a7cb3fdd7ffc4ce7d996b7ac6867ffe2c953b9/src/libraries/System.Text.Json/src/System/Text/Json/Writer/Utf8JsonWriter.WriteProperties.String.cs#L122-L127)

 This snippet wants to mutate a parameter by escaping elements of the data.
 The escaped data can be stack allocated for efficiency.
-Even though the parameter is not escaped the compiler assigns it a *safe-to-escape* scope of outside the enclosing method because it is a parameter.
+Even though the parameter is not escaped the compiler assigns it a *safe-context* of outside the enclosing method because it is a parameter.
 This means in order to use stack allocation the implementation must use `unsafe` in order to assign back to the parameter after escaping the data.

 ### Fun Samples